physcrowley/physcrowley.github.io/pages/bbc/karate.md

 > No more corrections on the posture or alignment of my front, back and horse stances, nor on the fundamental mechanics of movement between those stances, nor on the delivery of low, rising, outside, inside or knifehand blocks from those stances.

+This goal is not about adding advanced mechanics to the basic stances and transitions but about having a fundamentally sound base of posture and movement from which to build.

-The reason is so that I can free my mind and my body for more advanced sequences and techniques that rely on thes fundamental ones in full confidence that my techniques are effective and safe.
+The reason is so that I can free my mind and my body for more advanced sequences and techniques that rely on these fundamental ones in full confidence that my techniques are effective and safe.

 </div>